the8network/piecesof8/README.md

 Copyright (c) 2011-2014 Litecoin Developers
 Copyright (c) 2018 the8.network Developers

-What are Pieces of 8, aka "8"?
+What are Pieces of 8, aka "P8"?
 ----------------

-Pieces of 8 (or just: 8), are derived from Litecoin, a lite version of Bitcoin.
+Pieces of 8 (P8), are derived from Litecoin, a lite version of Bitcoin.
 Pieces of 8 uses scrypt as a proof-of-work algorithm.
  - 8 minute block targets
  - subsidy halves in 888k blocks (~4 years)